 Above is a photo of the very brief message delivered to the media from the Zapatistas.
 It reads: “Did you hear?
-The sound of your world crumbling and ours re-emerging… ” (obviously addressed to the new PRI government) Article from La Jornada is below.
+It’s the sound of your world crumbling and ours re-emerging… ” (obviously addressed to the new PRI government) Article from La Jornada is below.

 More than 40,000 Zapatistas Mobilize in 5 Chiapas Municipalities